proofrock/mailrg/README.md

+> This project is archived.
+While it's quite working, it's of no use to me anymore and I cant' keep up with development.

 # MailRG

 This app implements a server that opens a POST endpoint that, when invoked with a JSON that describes an email message, sends the message.